1. IFRS VBox¶

 Overall, the fair value measurement of insurance contracts under IFRS 17 is intended to provide a more accurate and transparent picture of an insurance company’s financial position and performance, and to improve the comparability of the financial statements of insurance companies.

-IFRS-VBox if compliant with IFRS 17 and can fair-value, post and disclose Insurance Contracts and Re-Insurance Contracts.
+IFRS-VBox is compliant with IFRS 17 and can fair-value, post and disclose Insurance Contracts and Re-Insurance Contracts.

 The contractual service margin (CSM) is the present value of the future cash flows expected to be received under an insurance contract, as required to be recognized under IFRS 17.